Schedule & Weekly Programs

 Chanting begins at 10 am (PST), 11am (MST), 1pm (EST).

-Aarti is offered daily at 7am and sunset.
+Aarti is offered daily at 7 am and 7pm

 Aarti is a daily prayer ceremony offered in Hindu temples and homes.
 It is a ceremony in which the devotees greet and give thanks to the deities and are reminded of God’s grace and glory.
 The word “aarti” comes from the Sanskrit prefix “aa”, meaning complete, and “rati” meaning love.
 It is thus an expression of the devotee’s complete and unflinching love for God.
 It is sung and performed with a deep sense of reverence, adoration and meditative awareness.
 Often called the ‘ceremony of light’, the aarti involves waving lighted wicks before the sacred images to infuse the flames with the deities’ love, energy and blessings.